johnliu55tw/debian-packaging/README.md

 $ sudo apt install gnupg pbuilder ubuntu-dev-tools apt-file debhelper
 ```

-Then you need to set up `pbuilder`. `pbuilder` allows you to build packages
+Then you need to set up `pbuilder`:
-locally on your machine.
-It serves a couple of purposes:

-- The build will be done in a minimal and clean environment.
-This helps you
-make sure your builds succeed in a reproducible way, but without modifying your
-local system

-- There is no need to install all necessary build dependencies locally

-- You can set up multiple instances for various Ubuntu and Debian releases

-To set `pbuilder` up:
 ```bash
 $ pbuilder-dist focal create
 ```

+I'm running Ubuntu 20.04 so I'm using `focal`.
+Make sure you have the
+right release name here.

 ### Generate your GPG key

-Create a GPG key for signing your packages.
+You need a GPG key for signing your packages.
 Running the command
 and follow the instruction to generate one:

 ```bash
 $ gpg --gen-key
 ```

-then you should see a message similar to this:
+At last you should see a message similar to this:

 ```
 pub   rsa3072 2020-11-14 [SC] [expires: 2022-11-14]